plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 1. Ordered list
 {:toc}

-## What happened in April 2020 with that first big spike?
+## What happened in April 2020 with that first big spike

 Let's get this out of the way first as we get this question pretty much every time that we share our MRR chart.